rusudinu/hardcoreentrepreneur-auth-api/README.md

 - in the modern days a login system is usually based on auth tokens
 - why are passwords not encrypted? for the simplicity of the demo / api
 - the API will be closed after the contest ends (22nd May, 2021) (all the links to the api, will not work)
+- this readme is written for beginners, hence the explanations contain screenshots of postman instead of using a swagger link

 ## API Reference